 And with the compression straps I mentioned earlier, it’s easy to cinch down your load once the panel is closed and you are ready for travel.
 Just keep in mind, this area is harder to access (like a suitcase) so you will want your travel documents, electronics, etc all in the front panel while you are traveling.

 The Osprey Farpoint 40 is a great travel backpack for use as a carry-on.

 Again, it is a convertible backpack, carry on where the straps can be zipped away in the back.
 Great for travel!

-Osprey quality is always there with nice material, handles, zippers and mesh.
+Osprey quality is always there with top-end material, handles, zippers, and mesh.
 Something that I love to see in a pack that I am investing in.

 There is also a handy shoulder carry strap included, which you can attach (or leave at home) if you want more options to carry it.

 On the front, there are also compression straps which always come in handy to reduce space when you don’t fully pack the Farpoint.
 And they also help ensure that all of your stuff stays in place and doesn’t wiggle around the pack when you’re carrying it.

 In addition to that, there is also a sternum strap (as there should be), as well as a waist belt.
 In this aspect, the Farpoint is pretty much the same as the Porter.

 Just like the Porter, the Farpoint 40 also has a padded sleeve for your laptop.
 The main difference is that the sleeve on the Farpoint is inside the main compartment, so I think the Porter has an advantage here.

 That’s because the sleeve on this pack takes away from the overall capacity of the main compartment.
 So, you can pack even fewer things in it.
 But the good news is that there is also a padded compartment for your tablet, so at least you know that all of your electronics will be safe.